jwbambacht/smart-dash/README.md

 The `index.ts` file contains imports and definitions to start the server, connect to the database and initialize to the services.

 ### Loaders <span style='float: right;'>`/loaders`</span>
 The loaders are used to add and setup functionality to the server and application.
+This application uses three such loaders and are executed in `index.ts`.
+All loaders are required to successfully start the application.

-This application uses three such loaders.
-The first loader `typeORMLoader` makes the connection with the database using `typeORM`.
+* `typeORMLoader` makes the connection with the database using `typeORM`.
 It connects to the database and synchronizes all TypeScript models with the PostgresQL database entities.
 After this, it automatically seeds the database with some predefined settings (if missing) as defined in the same file that are deemed required by the application or services.

-Another loader `expressLoader` sets the `Express` server up with all controllers, middleware, HTTPS/HTTP, sockets, and listens for incoming requests.
+* `expressLoader` sets the `Express` server up with all controllers, middleware, HTTPS/HTTP, sockets, and listens for incoming requests.

-The third loader `serviceLoader` makes sure that all services that require initializion, i.e. must be constructed before it is usable, are available inside a `typedi Container`.
-Every service that must explicitly be initialized must be defined inside this loader using `Container.get(...)`.
+* `serviceLoader` makes sure that all services that require initialization, i.e. must be constructed before it is usable, are available inside a `typedi Container`.
+Every service that must explicitly be initialized before it is used somewhere must be defined inside this loader using `Container.get(...)`.

 ### Middleware <span style='float: right;'>`/middlewares`</span>
-The middleware functions add functionality to the Express server before a request is sent or after a response is received.
-The application only uses a middleware that is fired after receipt of a response to handle errors.
+The middleware functions add functionality to the Express server after a request is received or before a response is sent.
+This application only uses a middleware that is fired after receipt of a response for error handling.

 ### Models <span style='float: right;'>`/models` & `/repositories`</span>
 The models describe and handle the entities with the database.
 TypeORM makes sure the TypeScript models are automatically adjusted in the database during initialization when the `synchronize` property is set to true in the `/loaders/typeORMLoader.ts` file.
 Each model, as defined in the `expressLoader.ts` file, is added to and synchronized with the database using typeORM.